2017 Wisconsin Act 59 Moratorium

-NEW: Districts are no longer able to enter energy efficiency data into the School Finance Portal for the portal has been closed per 2017 Wisconsin Act 59 (2017-19 Budget).
-Districts may review their utility savings by going to the SAFR Reporting Portal at http://dpi.wi.gov/sfs/reporting/safr/overview.
-However, Districts who need to update their energy efficiency utility savings, or have other related questions are to contact Roger Kordus at 608-267-3752 or email@example.com
+Districts are no longer able to enter energy efficiency data into the School Finance Portal for the portal has been closed per 2017 Wisconsin Act 59 (2017-19 Budget).
+Districts may review their utility savings by going to the SAFR Reporting Portal.
+However, districts that need to update their energy efficiency utility savings or have other related questions are to contact Roger Kordus at 608-267-3752.

 A school board may adopt a resolution to increase the revenue limit otherwise applicable to a school district under s.
 121.91 (2m), Stats., in any school year by an amount spent by the school district in that school year on a project to implement energy efficiency measures or to purchase energy efficiency products.
 District may use this non-recurring exemption to the revenue limit to pay for an energy efficiency project in a single year or to repay a note, bond or loan used to finance the project.